baAlex/Nara/README.md

 The terrain in the screenshots should work as an overworld for an action rpg, but is more a renderer that a videogame.

-And yes, it looks terrible.
 Check implemented features and future work in the [projects tab](https://github.com/baAlex/Nara/projects/4).
 Any help is welcomed, and of course make this project yours too ⛰️📐️!.

 ![screenshot](./documentation/screenshot-terrain.jpg)
 ![screenshot](./documentation/screenshot-wire.jpg)